-Form #A-14a

-Board or State As ssociation Address City State Zip Decisi ion of the Procedural F Review Hearing T ribunal Procedural review of the arbitration he earing in the matter of: Complainant VS Re espondent Copy of Award of Arbitrators (attache ed) was requested by and was considered by the Procedural Review Tribunal on , 20 The Procedural Review Tribunal's dec cision is as follows: \square Affirm the award of the arbitration Hearing Panel.
-Overturn the award of the arbitration resulted in a denial of due process of the matter is to be referred to the Hearing Panel. ne Board's Professional Standard ds Committee for a new hearing on the mer its before a different e State Association for a new he Statement #18, Local Member Be the parties are released from t to them. heir obligation to arbitrate and d are free to pursue an y other remedy that at may be available Procedural Review Tribunal: , Chairperson , Member , Member , Member Type/Print Signature , Member Dated: ,20 Signature
+Form #A-14a Board or State Association City Address State Zip Decision of the Procedural Review Hearing Tribunal Procedural review of the arbitration hearing in the matter of: VS. Respondent Copy of Award of Arbitrators (attached) was requested by The Procedural Review Tribunal's decision is as follows: Affirm the award of the arbitration Hearing Panel.
+Overturn the award of the arbitration Hearing Panel based on a substantial procedural error in the arbitration hearing process that resulted in a denial of due process or in a determination that the appellant was otherwise deprived of due process, and the matter is to be referred to the Board's Professional Standards Committee for a new hearing on the merits before a different Hearing Panel. the matter is to be referred to the State Association for a new hearing on the merits before a different Hearing Panel pursuant to Professional Standards Policy Statement #18, Local Member Board Requests for the Conduct of Ethics and Arbitration Hearing by the State Association.
+In the parties are released from their obligation to arbitrate and are free to pursue any other remedy that may be available to them.
+Procedural Review Tribunal: , Chairperson , Member Type/Print Signature , 20

-Checklist of Professional Standards Concerns for Elected Officers and Directors and for Professional Standards Administrators of Boards of REALTORS®
+Checklist of Professional Standards Concerns for Elected Officers and Directors and for Professional Standards Administrators of Boards of Realtors®

-- (1) Concern for the obligation of the Board to enforce the Code of Ethics (see Article IV, Bylaws, NATIONAL ASSOCIATION OF REALTORS[®]). - (2) Concern for the enhanced public image and credibility of REALTORS[®], REALTOR-ASSOCIATE[®]s, and the Board. - (3) Concern for liability of the Board related to Code enforcement minimal if correct; serious if done inaccurately or inappropriately. - (4) Concern for sound procedures, due process, and fairness every member entitled. - (5) Concern that the Board's professional standards procedures are substantively in compliance with National Association and State Association procedures - ensures coverage of Errors and Omissions Insurance.
+(1) Concern for the obligation of the Board to enforce the Code of Ethics (see Article IV, Bylaws, NATIONAL ASSOCIATION OF REALTORS).
+(2) Concern for the enhanced public image and credibility of REALTORS®, REALTOR-ASSOCIATE®s, and the Board.
+(3) Concern for liability of the Board related to Code enforcement - minimal if correct; serious if done inaccurately or inappropriately.
+(4) Concern for sound procedures, due process, and fairness - every member entitled.
+(5) Concern that the Board's professional standards procedures are substantively in compliance with National Association and State Association procedures - ensures coverage of Errors and Omissions Insurance.
 (The National Association recommends adoption of the Code of Ethics and Arbitration Manual, as adapted to comply with state law.)

-- Concern for wise appointments to the Grievance Committee and Professional Standards Committee mature, experienced, and knowledgeable individuals of judicious temperament. - (a) President-Elect start to consider potential appointees early. - (b) Select best possible Chairperson. - (c) Select competent Committee Members. - (7) Concern for Leadership's Involvement President's personal commitment to Code awareness training programs and proper Code enforcement. - (8) Concern for accountability of Grievance Committee and Professional Standards Committee Members. - O (9) Concern for distinguishing between "ethics" and "arbitration" cases. - \Box (10) Concern that ethics hearings serve their purposes education of members and vindication of the Code. - \Box (11) Concern that arbitration be limited to "properly arbitrable matters." - (12) Concern that the Grievance Committee does not exceed its function of making preliminary reviews to determine proper disposition of ethics complaints and requests for arbitration. - (13) Concern that Board Officers and staff not be given or assume responsibility beyond their proper role in professional standards matters. - \Box (14) Concern that ethics and arbitration matters be heard separately arbitration first, then ethics. - (15) Concern that the Board has access to legal counsel and that counsel's involvement in professional standards proceedings or in reviewing professional standards decisions is routine. - (16) Concern that the public is provided adequate information and assistance to fully understand what the Board can do and does do, and what the Board cannot do.
+(6) Concern for wise appointments to the Grievance Committee and Professional Standards Committee - mature, experienced, and knowledgeable individuals of judicious temperament. (a) President-Elect - start to consider potential appointees early. (b) Select best possible Chairperson. (c) Select competent Committee Members.
+(7) Concern for Leadership's Involvement - President's personal commitment to Code awareness training programs and proper Code enforcement.
+(8) Concern for accountability of Grievance Committee and Professional Standards Committee Members.
+(9) Concern for distinguishing between "ethics" and "arbitration" cases.
+(10) Concern that ethics hearings serve their purposes - education of members and vindication of the Code.
+(11) Concern that arbitration be limited to "properly arbitrable matters."
+(12) Concern that the Grievance Committee does not exceed its function of making preliminary reviews to determine proper disposition of ethics complaints and requests for arbitration.
+(13) Concern that Board Officers and staff not be given or assume responsibility beyond their proper role in professional standards matters.
+(14) Concern that ethics and arbitration matters be heard separately - arbitration first, then ethics.
+(15) Concern that the Board has access to legal counsel and that counsel's involvement in professional standards proceedings or in reviewing professional standards decisions is routine.
+(16) Concern that the public is provided adequate information and assistance to fully understand what the Board can do and does do and what the Board cannot do